ourworldventures/www_ourparadise/content/locations/index.md

 </p>

 <p style='font-size: 15px'>
 Water and energy on Chumbe are self-sustaining and provided by nature - the roofs of the bandas and the education center have been designed to catch and filter rainwater, which is then heated by solar power.
-Beds are high in the palm-thatch roof, with a personal air-conditioning system that involves raising and lowering the front wall of the bedroom like a portcullis!
 </p>

 <p style='font-size: 15px'>